 The city of Melbourne, which is widely regarded as the gastronomic capital of Australia, is an ideal location at which to take in the sights and sounds of the city while indulging in a variety of delectable dishes.
 Even on days when the weather in Melbourne leaves a lot to be desired, it is still worthwhile to dine at one of the city's top outdoor restaurants because the experience will be well worth it.

 Not only that, but studies also suggest that going outside and being exposed to natural elements is beneficial to one's health, both mentally and physically.
 It's possible that what you need is to spend some time in the company of lush, verdant gardens or by a waterfront where there's a light breeze.

-Despite being a relatively small city (four million people) at basically the end of the earth, Melbourne has food that's up there with places like New York City or London and has the kind of variety you won't find anywhere else.
+In spite of the fact that it is a relatively small city with a population of only four million people and is located at what is essentially the end of the earth, Melbourne has food that is on par with that of cities such as New York City or London and has a level of variety that is unmatched anywhere else.

 370 Rathdowne St, 3054 Carlton North